zhijieshi/mathcounts/problems/average-3digits-2019.md

 A faster way to find the mean of the 48 numbers is to find the digits in the mean one by one.

-If you look carefully, you can see that 0, 1, 2, and 9 appear the same number of times (four times) in the tens and units place.
-If you include the nubmers that starts with 2 and 9, each of 0, 1, 2, and 9 appears 12 times.
+If you look at the numbers in the table carefully, you can see that 0, 1, 2, and 9 appear the same number of times, four times, in the tens and units place.
+If you count the nubmers that start with 2 and 9, each of 0, 1, 2, and 9 will
+appears 12 times.
 Therefore, the units digit of the mean is the mean of 0, 1, 2, and 9.
-It should be
+It can be calculated as:

 ((0 + 1 + 2 + 9) * 12) / (4 * 12) = (0 + 1 + 2 + 9) / 4 = 3 .